matryer/silk/README.md

     }
     ```

-You can use the flag `json(mode=same)` to enforce that no additional fields may be present while still allowing for differences in whitespace and key order.
+You can use the flag `json(strict)` to enforce that no additional fields may be present while still allowing for differences in whitespace and key order.
-Finally `json(mode=exact)` matches the expected body verbatim.

 You may also make any number of regex assertions against the body using the `Body` object: